swcarpentry/training-course/_submissions/round-05/2/2013-06-20-mc-regression-again.md

 </div>

 <div>
-  A. Finding a 2nd order relationship between a building&#8217;s height and its cost
+  A. Finding a 2nd order relationship between a building's height and its cost
 </div>

 <div>